MetaFam/TheGame/docs/Guilding/building-successful-teams.md

 ## Bonding

 Best teams often describe their teammates as family, this is because teams are only as strong as the ties between team members.
-These ties are strengthened through the above mentioned practices of building safety, sharing vulnerability & establishing a common purpose then going through a lot of ups & downs together.
+These ties are strengthened through the above-mentioned practices of building safety, sharing vulnerability & establishing a common purpose than going through a lot of ups & downs together.

 But you gotta start somewhere, you can’t just magically be close with your teammates.
 You start by simply getting to know them - What are they like?
-What do they think like?
+How do they think?
 What are their wants & needs?

-When building a connection of high trust, ask questions that are personal, direct and focused on the big picture.
+When building a connection of high trust, ask questions that are personal, direct, and focused on the big picture.
 Questions like “What have you always wanted to do and why haven’t you done?”, “What is the greatest accomplishment of your life?” or [any of these 36 questions](https://www.nytimes.com/2015/01/11/style/36-questions-that-lead-to-love.html).

 ## Feedback

 Giving feedback is the worst.
 The most important part of giving feedback is exposing what sucks, and telling your friends how their work sucks is just never easy.
 For teams to function effectively, however, there **need** to be _many_ moments of honest feedback, uncomfortable truth-telling & confronting the gap between where the group is and where it wants to be.

 Some might tell you the best way to deliver bad news is making a feedback sandwich.
 Don’t do this.
 Positive & negative feedback is handled differently.
-Negative feedback is delivered privately, with a permission and is followed by a conversation about the needed growth or improvement.
+Negative feedback is delivered privately, with permission, and is followed by a conversation about the needed growth or improvement.

 Positive feedback is better delivered through public bursts of recognition and appraisal.